waynedsz/sandwich_shop/worksheet2.md

 ## Exercises

+Before you begin these exercises, please familiarise yourself with the **Flutter Inspector**, a powerful tool within Flutter DevTools that will help you visualise and explore your widget layouts.
+Watch this [YouTube video on the Widget Inspector](https://www.youtube.com/watch?v=_EYk-E29edo&t=172s) and review its [official documentation](https://docs.flutter.dev/tools/devtools/inspector).
+Understanding how to use the inspector will be invaluable as you work through these layout challenges and debug any issues.

 These exercises are designed to help you explore Flutter's layout capabilities.
-You are encouraged to refer to the [Flutter layout documentation](https://docs.flutter.dev/get-started/fundamentals/layout#devtools-and-debugging-layout) and the additional resources listed there to complete these tasks.
+You're guide for these exercises is the [Flutter layout documentation](https://docs.flutter.dev/get-started/fundamentals/layout) and the additional resources listed there to complete these tasks.
 Remember to commit your changes after each exercise.

-1.  **Exploring `Row` and `Column` Widgets:**
+1.  **Vertical and Horizontal Layouts:**

-      * Modify the `SandwichShopApp`'s `body` to display two `SandwichCounter` widgets.
+    - Modify the `SandwichShopApp`'s `body` to display two `SandwichCounter` widgets.
-      * First, arrange them vertically using a `Column` widget.
-Ensure there's some visible space between them (Hint: look into the `SizedBox` widget or `Column`'s `mainAxisAlignment` property).
+    - First, arrange them vertically using a `Column` widget.
+Consult the documentation on "Layout multiple widgets vertically or horizontally".
+    - To add space between them, you can either use a `SizedBox` widget or explore the `mainAxisAlignment` property of the `Column` (e.g., `MainAxisAlignment.spaceEvenly` as shown in "Align widgets within rows and columns").
-      * Next, change the `Column` to a `Row` to arrange them horizontally.
+    - Next, change the `Column` to a `Row` to arrange them horizontally.
 Observe how the layout changes.
-      * What happens if the content of the `Row` is too wide for the screen?
-(Consult the "Common layout widgets and concepts" section of the documentation).
+    - What happens if the content of the `Row` is too wide for the screen (causes an overflow)?
+How does the concept of "Constraints go down.
+Sizes go up.
+Parent sets the position" apply here?
-      * *Documentation Focus*: `Column`, `Row`, `MainAxisAlignment`, `CrossAxisAlignment`, `SizedBox`.
+    - _Documentation Focus_: `Column`, `Row`, `MainAxisAlignment`, `CrossAxisAlignment`, `SizedBox`, understanding constraints.

 2.  **Aligning Widgets:**

-      * Using a `Column` to display three `SandwichCounter` widgets with different sandwich types and counts.
+    - Using a `Column`, display three `SandwichCounter` widgets with different sandwich types and counts.
-      * Experiment with the `crossAxisAlignment` property of the `Column` to align the `SandwichCounter` widgets to the start, end, and centre.
+    - Experiment with the `crossAxisAlignment` property of the `Column` to align the `SandwichCounter` widgets.
+Refer to the diagram showing main and cross axes in the "Align widgets within rows and columns" section.
-      * Wrap one of the `SandwichCounter` widgets in an `Align` widget.
+    - Wrap one of the `SandwichCounter` widgets in an `Align` widget.
 Experiment with its `alignment` property (e.g., `Alignment.centerLeft`, `Alignment.topRight`).
 How does this differ from using `CrossAxisAlignment` on the `Column`?
-      * *Documentation Focus*: `Align` widget, `Alignment` class, `CrossAxisAlignment` in `Column`/`Row`.
+    - _Documentation Focus_: `Align` widget, `Alignment` class, `mainAxisAlignment` and `crossAxisAlignment` in `Column`/`Row`.

 3.  **Sizing Widgets:**

-      * In your `SandwichShopApp`, place a `SandwichCounter` widget inside a `Container`.
+    - In your `SandwichShopApp`, place a `SandwichCounter` widget inside a `Container`.
-      * Give the `Container` a fixed `width` and `height` (e.g., `width: 200`, `height: 100`) and a `color` (e.g., `Colors.blue.shade100`) to make its bounds visible.
+    - Give the `Container` a fixed `width` and `height` and a `color` to make its bounds visible.
+(Refer to "Lay out a single widget" and the `Container` section for adding padding/margins and understanding how `Container` can try to be a particular size if dimensions are provided).
-      * What happens if the `SandwichCounter`'s text is too long for the `Container`'s width?
+    - What happens if the `SandwichCounter`'s text is too long for the `Container`'s width, leading to an overflow (yellow and black striped pattern)?
-      * Now, instead of a fixed width, make the `SandwichCounter` take up all available horizontal space within a `Row`.
-(Hint: explore the `Expanded` and `Flexible` widgets mentioned in "Sizing and positioning widgets" in the documentation).
-Try placing two `SandwichCounter` widgets in a `Row`, with one wrapped in `Expanded`.
+    - Now, use the `Expanded` widget to make a `SandwichCounter` take up available horizontal space within a `Row`.
+Try placing two `SandwichCounter`s in a `Row`, with one wrapped in `Expanded`.
+Experiment with the `flex` property of the `Expanded` widget to make one child take up more space than the other, as shown in "Sizing widgets within rows and columns".
-      * *Documentation Focus*: `Container` (width, height, color), `Expanded`, `Flexible`.
+    - _Documentation Focus_: `Container` (width, height, color, padding, margin), `Expanded` widget (and its `flex` property).
 Refer to "Sizing and positioning widgets" and the `Expanded` and `Flexible` Widget of the Week videos.

-4.  **Introducing Scrolling:**
+4.  **Scrolling:**

-      * Modify `SandwichShopApp` to display ten `SandwichCounter` widgets in a `Column`.
-You will likely see an overflow error because the content is taller than the screen.
+    - Modify `SandwichShopApp` to display ten `SandwichCounter` widgets.
+If you use a `Column` directly, you will likely see an overflow error because the content is taller than the screen.
+This is a common "unbounded constraints" scenario mentioned in "DevTools and debugging layout".
-      * Wrap the `Column` with a `SingleChildScrollView` widget to make the content scrollable.
+    - Instead of `Column` + `SingleChildScrollView`, use a `ListView` to display these ten `SandwichCounter` widgets. `ListView` automatically provides scrolling.
+    - For a more dynamic list, explore `ListView.builder`.
+Why is `ListView.builder` preferred for long or dynamic lists?
+(See "Scrolling widgets" and specifically the `ListView.builder` example in the documentation).
-      * Now, try to create a horizontal list of five `SandwichCounter` widgets that also requires scrolling.
-(Hint: `SingleChildScrollView` has a `scrollDirection` property).
+    - Try creating a horizontal `ListView` of five `SandwichCounter` widgets.
+(Hint: `ListView` has a `scrollDirection` property).
-      * For a more advanced challenge, explore the `ListView` widget.
-How does it differ from `Column` + `SingleChildScrollView`?
-When might you prefer `ListView`?
-(See "Scrollable widgets" in the documentation, including the `ListView` Widget of the Week video and example code for lists).
-      * *Documentation Focus*: `SingleChildScrollView`, `ListView`, `scrollDirection`.
-Refer to "Scrollable widgets".
+    - _Documentation Focus_: `ListView`, `ListView.builder`, `scrollDirection`, understanding how `ListView` handles scrolling and differs from `Column`.
+Refer to "Scrollable widgets" and the `ListView` Widget of the Week video.

-5.  **Basic Adaptive Layout (Conceptual):**
+5.  **Basic Adaptive Layouts:**

-      * Read the "Adaptive Apps" section of the Flutter layout documentation, including the `MediaQuery` Widget of the Week video and the "Adaptive Apps codelab" tutorial.
+    - Read the "Adaptive layouts" section of the Flutter layout documentation, paying close attention to the `LayoutBuilder` widget and the "builder pattern".
-      * Think about how you might change the layout of the `SandwichShopApp` based on screen width.
-For example, on a narrow screen, you might show one `SandwichCounter` per row, but on a wider screen, you might show two or three in a `Row`.
-      * You don't need to implement a fully adaptive layout for this exercise, but try to use `MediaQuery.of(context).size.width` inside the `build` method of `SandwichShopApp` to print the screen width to the console.
-Then, write a simple `if` statement that would, conceptually, choose between a `Column` layout and a `Row` layout for two `SandwichCounter` widgets based on this width.
-      * *Documentation Focus*: `MediaQuery`, principles of adaptive layout.
+    - In `SandwichShopApp`, wrap the part of your UI that displays `SandwichCounter`(s) with a `LayoutBuilder`.
+    - Inside the `builder` function of `LayoutBuilder`, you receive `BoxConstraints`.
+Use `constraints.maxWidth` to determine the available width.
+    - Implement logic: if `constraints.maxWidth` is less than a certain value (e.g., 600 pixels, as in the documentation example), display your `SandwichCounter`(s) in a `Column`.
+Otherwise (if it's wider), display them in a `Row` (or a more complex row-based layout if you're feeling adventurous).
+    - Observe how the layout changes when you resize your application window (if running on web or desktop).
+    - _Documentation Focus_: `LayoutBuilder`, `BoxConstraints` (specifically `constraints.maxWidth`), the builder pattern.
+Refer to "Adaptive Apps" and the `LayoutBuilder` Widget of the Week video.

-Remember to use the Flutter DevTools (especially the Flutter Inspector) to help you understand and debug your layouts.
-The documentation page "Layouts in Flutter" provides guidance on using these tools.
+Remember to use the Flutter Inspector to examine your widget tree, understand constraints, and debug layout issues.
+This will be particularly helpful for identifying and resolving common layout errors like "unbounded constraints".